planetmint/planetmint-driver-python/docs/handcraft.rst

     In [0]: json.dumps(fulfilled_creation_tx, sort_keys=True) == json.dumps(handcrafted_creation_tx, sort_keys=True)

-The fulfilled transaction, ready to be sent over to a BigchainDB node:
+The fulfilled transaction, ready to be sent over to a Planetmint node:

 .. ipython::